-I didn’t even realize it until I had exited the park.
-A cast member informed me my only option was to walk over to Disney’s Boardwalk Inn (review) and take a bus back to Caribbean Beach.
+I didn’t realize it until I had exited the park to return to Caribbean Beach.
+A cast member informed me my only option was to walk over to Disney’s Boardwalk Inn and take a bus back to Caribbean Beach.

-When I got to the Boardwalk’s bus stop, I was greeted by a sea of disgruntled guests.
-Some had been waiting for a while, and we’re leaving to find a cab.
+When I got to the Boardwalk bus stop, I was greeted by a sea of disgruntled guests.
+Some had been waiting for a while and were leaving to find a cab.

 Later on, in the week, I headed out to Epcot again a little after lunchtime.
 This picture below is the line that was waiting ahead of me.

 I probably had about 10-15 minutes left to wait at the point I got out of line.
 But I kept thinking about how I had a full day ahead of me, and what if the Skyliner wasn’t working when I left?

-This experience left me wondering how often this happens, and people like me who are there fairly often aren’t aware of it.
+This experience left me wondering how often this happens, and people like me who visit fairly often aren’t aware of it.

-The reason I shared this with you is not to let my experience deter you from staying here.
-But I feel like when I am prepared and know my options, I always make better decisions.
+The reason I shared this with you is not to let my experience deter you from staying at a Skyliner Resort.
+Instead, my experience is to prepare you for possibilities.